IdioticProgramApe/IdioticProgramApe.github.io/docs/python/exceptions.md

 ## User-Defined Exceptions

-Create the class that derived from the Exception classed listed above, either directly or indirectly.
+Create the class that derived from the Exception classes listed above, either directly or indirectly.